huntse/uncarved/content/articles/ching_ml.md

 +++
 title = "I Ching in ML"
-last_modified = "2008-12-09T13:42:33Z"
-aliases = [ "/articles/ching_ml" ]
+description = "In which I write yet another implementation of the book of changes (this time in ocaml)" last_modified = "2008-12-09T13:42:33Z" aliases = [ "/articles/ching_ml" ]
 +++
-# I Ching in ML

-## In which I write yet another implementation of the book of changes (this time in ocaml)

 I decided to rewrite my python I Ching in ocaml.
 This is interesting to do in some respects as it's not really a traditional functional